Claude Code vs OpenAI Codex: Choosing Autonomous Agents for Production Velocity

 Rate limiting creates operational friction.
 Claude’s 5-hour rolling windows allow 10-40 prompts on Pro, 200-800 on Max.
 Power users hit ceilings mid-sprint.
 Codex’s monthly premium quotas feel more predictable but cap heavy usage.

 Cost transparency requires infrastructure.
-One analysis calculated $37.50 per incremental PR, yielding 4:1 ROI when each PR saves two hours at $75/hour developer cost.
-Organizations making six-figure agent investments lack observability connecting token consumption to commits and PRs.
+One analysis calculated $37.50 per incremental PR, yielding a 4:1 ROI when each PR saves 2 hours at a $75/hour developer cost.
+Organizations making six-figure agent investments lack observability into how token consumption connects to commits and PRs.

 Prompt engineering emerged as the critical skill.
 Cursor found that “the harness and models matter, but the prompts matter more” for multi-agent coordination.
 Bad prompts waste thousands of tokens producing unusable code.